-Data Import From CSV Files
+Data Import from CSV Files

 You can load the initial versions of your node and rel tables from CSV files using the COPY FROM